NotLugozzi/Xiaomi-daisy-pmOS/README.md

 ### Port of postmarketOS to the xiaomi mi a2 lite(daisy)
 This projet aims to run a fully featured installation of alpine linux on the xiaomi mi a2 lite.
 It isn't mature enough to be daily driven as it only runs the
 [weston](https://youtu.be/JLhaONV8zBw) demo and [plasma mobile](https://github.com/NotLugozzi/Xiaomi-daisy-pmOS/blob/main/images/71884710-0a75-4978-be57-b59c9a149f9f.png)
+### About Mainline
+Around a year ago, postmarketOS community developer Alikates started a [merge request](https://gitlab.com/postmarketOS/pmaports/-/merge_requests/2225) in the PmOS gitlab to start mainlining the device; as of now, most of the phone's features are working to some extent, and he's been hard at work with ironing out most of the bugs he's found

 ## Current features:
 #### works: